 How To Insert A SIM In Your iPhone:

-If you get the T-mobile SIM from ILP, you're going to get a pink card like that (pictured below).
+If you get the T-mobile SIM from ILP, you're going to get a pink card like the picture at the top.
 It's about the size of a debit card, but the part you need is that small little gold piece.
 Just put that to the side for a second.

 Grab a paper clip and unfold one of the ends so that you have a straight line.
 Look at the side of your phone and you should have a little teeny tiny hole that you never noticed was there.